 Clark School of Engineering Students requesting permission to enroll for ENES courses which are a degree requirement may obtain this permission from their academic advising unit.
 If you are an engineering student requesting permission for an ENES course to count towards your electives, please send your name, University ID, engineering major, which course you are requesting, and for what semester/session, to email@example.com (ONLY IF YOU ARE A CURRENT ENGINEERING STUDENT).

 Non-Clark School UMD students and Non-UMD students requesting permission to register for any ENES course (with the exception of ENES100A) must have a minimum 3.0 cumulative grade point average at the University of Maryland and a grade of C- or better for ALL co- and prerequisite classes or have AP credit.
-For ENES100A (when offered), students must meet the co-requisite of MATH140 in order to be given permission to register and have a minimum cumulative grade point average of a 2.0.
-Non-engineering students will ONLY be given permission to register for ENES100A (when offered) after they have registered for or completed MATH140.
+For ENES100A (when offered), students must meet the co-requisite of MATH140 or math placement score at this level in order to be given permission to register and have a minimum cumulative grade point average of a 2.0.
 If you do not meet these requirements, please do not submit your request.
 See the Schedule of Classes for the co- and pre-requisite listings.

 VISITING AND CONSORTIUM STUDENTS (including MTAP): If you are a student from another institution, after completing the Keystone Program's permission to enroll form, please submit an electronic copy of your unofficial transcript to the Keystone Program at firstname.lastname@example.org to verify that you have met the pre-requisites.
 Students must have a minimum 3.0 grade point average at their home institution or permission will not be given to enroll in any ENES course.
 It is also your responsibility to ensure that the credits will transfer back to your home institution.